Design and Development of an Exhaust Muffler with Improved Transmission Loss for a Naturally Aspirated Diesel Engine 2019-28-0046

-The purpose of this experiment was to conduct design, analyse and test the exhaust muffler in order to determine the pressure drop and noise reduction in the exhaust system.
-For this analysis, ANSYS Fluent was used.
-From the calculations Muffler diameter and length were selected whereas perforations and baffles were considered so as to have maximum pressure drop and noise reduction.
-In this study, a reactive perforated muffler is investigated. several designs were considered for maximum pressure drop and the best was selected for manufacturing.
-Further the validation was done on a muffler in which the inlet pressure was under the simulated results but the experimental outlet pressure was beyond the simulated results.
-The backpressure was less due to excess of air passage inside the muffler.
-The muffler was then experimented for noise level and it has shown a decrease in maximum 13% of the noise .
+In the last two decades, most of the advances in exhaust systems such as acoustic filters and mufflers had been developed to attenuate noise levels and emissions as per environment norms.
+The purpose of this research work is to design, analyze and test an exhaust muffler in order to determine the pressure drop and noise reduction in the exhaust system.
+Computational Fluid Dynamic simulations were performed using ANSYS Fluent 16.2.
+The muffler diameter and length were chosen where as perforations and baffles were also considered so as to have the maximum pressure drop and noise reduction.
+This study is aimed at investigating a reactive perforated muffler.
+Several designs were considered for maximum pressure drop and the best was finally selected for manufacturing.
+Experimental testing was carried out with the finalized muffler prototype.
+Further the validation was done on a muffler in which the inlet pressure was found lower than that of the simulated results but the experimental outlet pressure was found higher than the simulated results.
+The backpressure was found to be less due to excess of air passage inside the muffler.

 Citation: Santosh, D., Senthilkumar, S., and Rajasingh, E., "Design and Development of an Exhaust Muffler with Improved Transmission Loss for a Naturally Aspirated Diesel Engine," SAE Technical Paper 2019-28-0046, 2019, https://doi.org/10.4271/2019-28-0046.
 Download Citation